Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Introduction

 Machine learning is an implicit set of optimisation algorithms that minimise a score, known as a loss function, that measures the inaccuracy of the algorithm's outputs to the ground truth \citep{wang2020comprehensive}.
 Three main learning methods are supervised, unsupervised and semi-supervised learning.

-\textbf{Supervised learning} involves classifying or predicting values and requires prior knowledge of the ground truth for training.
-While supervised learning can provide physical outputs, generating the ground truth can be computationally expensive and require human input.
+\textbf{Supervised learning} involves classifying or predicting values and requires prior knowledge of the ground truth labels for training.
+While supervised learning can provide physical outputs, generating labels can be computationally expensive and require human input.

 \textbf{Unsupervised learning} helps find patterns and group data or learn low-dimensional data representations.
 It can take advantage of large quantities of unlabeled datasets; however, the outputs from the network can be hard to interpret.